Urban Assault: Resources

 Like most strategy games, the game is centered on resources.
 The sole resource in Urban Assault is energy, which is required to build units and buildings used to conquer other factions.
 Energy is gained through controlling power stations.
-Each power station emits energy relative to the number of white boxes attached to it on the map screen; with each additional box represents more power output.
+Each power station emits energy relative to the number of white boxes attached to it on the map screen.

-Power stations are also limited in power output by the number of adjacent sectors controlled by the player, referred to in-game as efficiency.
+Power stations are also limited in power output by the number of adjacent sectors controlled by the player, referred to in-game as "efficiency".
 The more power stations the player controls, the more sectors are required to sustain their output.
 If the player controls too many power stations but too few sectors, it will weaken their energy production.
 This design encourages the player to gradually increase control of the map to increase their energy gathering rate by conquering surrounding sectors or taking away sectors from the enemies, in order to create more powerful forces while weakening the enemy's production capacity.
 Powerful units and buildings require significant amounts of energy to build.

 The energy output from friendly power stations can also repair friendly units in nearby friendly sectors, while the hostile power sources can damage friendly units if they are present in enemy sectors with enemy power stations in the vicinity.
 Therefore, securing or constructing power stations around the level can not only help with expanding the host station's zone of influence, but also provides direct logistical benefits.
+The factions involved in battle will constantly fight over the sectors to increase their map control capacity while decreasing the influence of the others.

 The management of energy sources is an important aspect of the game.
 Geographically scattered power stations provide better mobility and map control for the player since teleporting over a friendly power station is free, but often require the player to gain control of additional sectors to maintain steady energy recharge rate, and each power station still require protection from enemy factions' attempt to capture them.
 On the other hand, a base of closely clustered power stations provides more efficient energy absorption rates.
-The player should decide which tactic is appropriate or preferred for the level, and if need to, destroy excess power stations that he/she doesn't need directly.
-To improve energy absorption rates on other power stations.
+The player should decide which tactic is appropriate or preferred for the level, and if need to, destroy excess power stations to improve energy absorption rates on other power stations.